circe/circe-derivation/README.md

 This library provides macro-supported derivation of circe's type class instances.
 It differs from circe-generic in that this derivation is not based on Shapeless's generic representation of case classes and ADTs, and it is not intended to be as fully featured as `io.circe.generic`.
-In
-particular:

-* Sealed hierarchies (ADTs) aren't supported ([yet](https://github.com/circe/circe-derivation/issues/8)).
-* It only supports "semi-automatic" derivation.
+Notably fully automatic derivation is a non-goal.
+The only targeted remaining feature for parity is constructor renaming.

-On a more positive note, it has no dependencies apart from circe-core, should compile much more quickly in most cases, and supports some classes that circe-generic doesn't (e.g. Scrooge-generated representations of Thrift structs).
+In return for losing automatic derivation you get a library that has no dependencies apart from circe-core, should compile much more quickly in most cases, and supports some classes that circe-generic doesn't (e.g. Scrooge-generated representations of Thrift structs).

 ## Who is this for?